John of Tella

-John of Tella (ܝܘܚܢܢ ܕܬܠܐ; 482 – 6 February 538), also known as John bar Qursos (ܝܘܚܢܢ ܒܪ ܩܘܪܣܘܣ) was a prominent 6th-century Syriac Orthodox bishop, theologian, and ascetic.
-He is best remembered for preserving the Syriac Orthodox Church during times of severe persecution in the eastern Byzantine Empire, near the Roman-Persian frontier, which led to various struggles with Chalcedonian leaders until his martyrdom in 538 AD.
+John of Tella (ܝܘܚܢܢ ܕܬܠܐ; 482 – 6 February 538), also known as John bar Qursos (ܝܘܚܢܢ ܒܪ ܩܘܪܣܘܣ), was a 6th-century Syriac Orthodox bishop, theologian, and ascetic.
+He is best remembered for preserving the Syriac Orthodox Church during times of severe persecution in the eastern Byzantine Empire, near the Byzantine-Persian frontier, which led to various struggles with Chalcedonian leaders throughout his life.

-Born near Callinicum (modern-day Raqqa, Syria), he left his role as monk to become bishop of Tella (Note: Tella (ܬܠܐ ܕܡܘܙܠܬ), also called Constantina, was a town between Mardin and Edessa, today a municipality in Şanlıurfa Province.) (modern-day Viranşehir, Turkey).
+Born near Callinicum (modern-day Raqqa, Syria), he left his role as monk to become the bishop of Tella (Note: Tella (ܬܠܐ ܕܡܘܙܠܬ), also called Constantina, was a town between Mardin and Edessa, today a municipality in Şanlıurfa Province.) (modern-day Viranşehir, Turkey).
 In order to protect the non-Chalcedonian hierarchy from persecution, John organized the ordination of thousands of priests and deacons throughout the eastern provinces of the Byzantine Empire, making him one of the major leaders of the early Miaphysite movement after the Council of Chalcedon.
 He struggled against various Byzantine emperors and Ephrem of Antioch, the Chalcedonian patriarch, while promoting and preserving the Syriac Orthodox faith and hierarchy during times of severe persecution, until his eventual capture and martyrdom in Antioch in 538.

-His writings, composed mainly in Syriac, address ecclesiastical discipline, Eucharistic theology, and pastoral instruction.
-Among them are the Canons ad Presbyteros, Quaestiones et Responsiones, Libellus Fidei, and Regula ad Diaconos, alongside several lost letters and theological treatises.
-John's writings demonstrate a strong dedication to upholding the integrity of the faith and community boundaries against Chalcedonian influence, in addition to Miaphysite theology based on the Pauline tradition.
-His politeia established a long-lasting model of monastic and clerical organization, and his teachings on the Eucharist and clerical order were fundamental in forming Syriac Orthodox ecclesiology.
+His writings, composed mainly in Syriac, address ecclesiastical discipline, Eucharistic theology, and pastoral instruction, alongside several lost letters and theological treatises that he wrote.
+John's works demonstrate a strong dedication to upholding the integrity of the faith and community boundaries against Chalcedonian influence, in addition to the doctrines of Miaphysite Christology and Pauline ecclesiology.
+His politeia, a network of interconnected clergymen working together in times of persecution, established a long-lasting model of monastic and clerical organization, and his teachings on the Eucharist are considered fundamental in defining Syriac Orthodox theology.

-John of Tella is venerated as one of the greatest defenders of the Syriac Orthodox Church.
-His efforts in safeguarding the faith during a time of imperial suppression earned him the title of "true confessor of the faith" within the tradition.
-The Syriac Orthodox Church commemorates him on 6 February, cementing his legacy as one of the most revered figures in early Syriac Christianity in the Oriental Orthodox Communion.
+John of Tella is venerated as a "defender of the orthodox faith".
+His efforts in safeguarding the creed during a time of imperial suppression earned him the title of "true confessor of the faith" within the tradition.
+The Syriac Orthodox Church commemorates him on 6 February and regards him as one of the most revered figures of early Syriac Christianity in the Oriental Orthodox Communion.